matrix-org/thirdroom/docs/websg/api/classes/WebSG.World.md

 ▸ **findLightByName**(`name`): `undefined` \| [`Light`](WebSG.Light.md)

-Finds a Light by its name.
+Finds a [Light ](WebSG.Light.md) by its name.
+Returns undefined if not found.

 #### Parameters